joaomarcoscrs/chords-detection/README.md

-# rock paper scissors
+# chords detector

-Project using roboflow to detect hand shapes.
+Project using roboflow to detect the chords being played in a guitar.

 ## Demo

 It is a frontend only project, available in [Cloudflare Pages](https://roboflow-test.pages.dev/).

-You click play to detect your hand in camera.
+You select a BPM and click on the start button.
+The app will film you and detect the chords you are playing and display them on the screen.

 ## How to run local